 Choral Arts of Chattanooga, one of the city’s premier choral groups, was founded on the cornerstones of vocal excellence and quality choral literature.
-Its new artistic director, Darrin Hassevoort plans to tap into the ensemble’s deep roots while branching out to extend the organization’s reach.
+Our artistic director, Darrin Hassevoort plans to tap into the ensemble’s deep roots while branching out to extend the organization’s reach.

 Hassevoort, who also conducts the CSO Chorus and leads the Chattanooga State choral program, is no stranger to Choral Arts.
 He sang with the group for several years and contributed to several of the choir’s recordings, including one with jazz great David Brubeck.